-- The organization selects employees and/or volunteers with adequate and appropriate knowledge, experience, and stability for working with individuals and families experiencing homelessness and/or other issues that place individuals and families at risk of homelessness. - The organization provides time for all employees and/or volunteers to attend webinars and/or trainings on program requirements, compliance and best practices. - The organization trains all employees and/or volunteers on program policies and procedures, available local resources, and specific skills areas relevant to assisting clients in the program. - For programs using the Homeless Management Information System (HMIS), all end users must abide by the NC HMIS User and Participation Agreements, including adherence to the strict privacy and confidentiality policies. - Staff supervisors of casework, counseling, and/or case management services have, at a minimum, a bachelor's degree in a human service-related field and/or experience working with individuals and families experiencing homelessness and/or other issues that place individuals and families at risk of homelessness.
+- The organization selects employees and/or volunteers with adequate and appropriate knowledge, experience, and stability for working with individuals and families experiencing homelessness and/or other issues that place individuals and families at risk of homelessness. - The organization provides time for all employees and/or volunteers to attend webinars and/or trainings on program requirements, compliance and best practices. - The organization trains all employees and/or volunteers on program policies and procedures, available local resources, and specific skills areas relevant to assisting clients in the program. - For programs using the Homeless Management Information System (HMIS), all end users must abide by the HMIS@NCCEH User and Participation Agreements, including adherence to the strict privacy and confidentiality policies. - Staff supervisors of casework, counseling, and/or case management services have, at a minimum, a bachelor's degree in a human service-related field and/or experience working with individuals and families experiencing homelessness and/or other issues that place individuals and families at risk of homelessness. - Staff supervising overall program operations have, at a minimum, a bachelor's degree in a human service-related field and/or demonstrated ability and experience that qualifies them to assume such responsibility.